By Tim Lambert

 In 1478 a book by the Roman doctor Celsus was printed.
 (The printing press made all books including medical ones much cheaper).
 The book by Celsus quickly became a standard textbook.

 However, in the early 16th century, a man named Theophrastus von Hohenheim (1493-1541) called himself Paracelsus (meaning beyond or surpassing Celsus).
-He denounced all medical teaching not based on experiment and experience.
+He denounced all medical teaching not based on experiments and experience.
 However traditional ideas on medicine held sway for long afterward.

-However surgery did become a little more advanced in the 16th century.
+However, surgery did become a little more advanced in the 16th century.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.
 However, the greatest surgeon of the age was Andreas Vesalius (1514-1564).
 He did many dissections and realized that many of Galen’s ideas were wrong.
 In 1543 he published a book called The Fabric of the Human Body.
 It contained accurate diagrams of the human body.
 Vesalius’s great contribution was to base anatomy on observation, not on the authority of writers like Galen.

 Another great surgeon was Ambroise Pare.
 In the 16th century, surgeons put oil on wounds.
 However in 1536 during the siege of Turin Pare ran out of oil.
 He made a mixture of egg whites, rose oil, and turpentine and discovered it worked better than oil.
 Pare also designed artificial limbs.